Laawrr/BLOOD_CELLS_DETECTOR/README.md

 - Train YOLOv8 on custom blood cell dataset
 - Test trained model on new images or videos
 - Visualize predictions with confidence scores, bounding boxes, and annotations
-- Export trained model to multiple formats (ONNX, TorchScript, CoreML, TensorRT)
+- Export trained model to multiple formats (ONNX, TorchScript, TensorRT)

 ---